HyperionGray/starbelly/docs/internals.rst

     }

 This diagram depicts the crawling pipeline for two concurrent jobs: Job #1 in blue and Job #2 in green.
+The solid lines indicate "channels", i.e. in-memory communication between components.
+The dashed lines indicate data that is written to a database table by one component and later read back by another component.

 System Components
 -----------------